BrandonMase/FrontEndDesignDocs/Javascript/Let-Over-Var.md

 Block-scoping contributes to better code maintainability by limiting the scope of variables to the relevant block, making it easier to reason about the code.

-While function-scoped variables using var have been a traditional part of JavaScript, the introduction of block-scoped variables with `let` and `const` in ES6 significantly improves code predictability and maintainability.
+While function-scoped variables using `var` have been a traditional part of JavaScript, the introduction of block-scoped variables with `let` and `const` in ES6 significantly improves code predictability and maintainability.
 Adopting block-scoping is recommended for modern JavaScript development to leverage its advantages and align with best practices.

 ### Best Practices

 **Use `const` for Constants**

-Prefer using const for values that should not be reassigned, promoting a more declarative and immutable coding style.
-See more about constants the usage of constants [here](./Constants.md).
+Prefer using `const` for values that should not be reassigned, promoting a more declarative and immutable coding style.
+See more about the usage of constants [here](../README.md#variables).

 **Prefer `let` for Mutable Variables**

-Use let for variables that need to be reassigned, providing flexibility while still benefiting from block scoping.
+Use `let` for variables that need to be reassigned, providing flexibility while still benefiting from block scoping.

 **Avoid Using `var`**

-In modern JavaScript development, avoid using var unless working with legacy code.
+In modern JavaScript development, avoid using `var` unless working with legacy code.
 Opt for `let` and `const` for improved code quality and maintainability.